Leesneaks/nodejs-botserver/README.md

 ## Setup Instructions

-Double click on `run.bat` which will start the BotServer.
+Double click on `run.bat` which will start the BotServer this will download and install any required dependencies on first run.

 ## vBot Setup.
 Find `_Loader.lua` add the text below to first line